Organising and Exploring Data

 - Why is real-world data often messy or inconsistent?

-- How can cleaning and organising data improve accuracy?
+- How does cleaning and organising data improve analytical accuracy?

 - What can we learn through basic data exploration and summary?